bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     RECOMMENDED to use the format `<pipeline>-<variant>` in cases where it is anticipated that the same pipeline will output more than one variant (e.g., `AFNI-blurring`, `AFNI-noblurring`, etc.).
-For the sake of consistency, the subfolder name MUST be the `PipelineDescription.Name` field in `data_description.json`, optionally followed by a hyphen and a suffix (see below).
+For the sake of consistency, the subfolder name SHOULD be the `PipelineDescription.Name` field in `data_description.json`, optionally followed by a hyphen and a suffix (see below).